-The University of Maryland, Baltimore (UMB) and Johns Hopkins University (JHU) recently submitted a joint, competitive application to the National Institutes of Health (NIH) Clinical and Translational Science Award (CTSA).
+The University of Maryland, Baltimore (UMB) and Johns Hopkins University (JHU) forge a powerful alliance with the National Institutes of Health (NIH) Clinical and Translational Science Award (CTSA).
 The CTSA program helps support high-quality translational clinical research locally, regionally, and nationally and fosters innovation in research methods, training, and career development.
 From the UMB President, Dr. Jay Perman ...

 Translating biomedical discoveries into clinical applications that improve human health is a complex process with high costs and substantial failure rates.
 This can result in a delay of years or decades before discoveries in biomedical research result in health benefits for patients and communities.
 Recognizing the need to improve translation, the NIH established the CTSA program in 2006.
 In 2011, the CTSA program became part of the National Center for Advancing Translational Sciences (NCATS).
 NCATS’ mission is to identify and instantiate the general scientific and operational principles underlying each step of the translational continuum, thus transforming translation from an empirical process to a predictive science.

 Significance for UMB